Residents must register to vote:

 Voters may register at the Clerk’s office up to the Friday before the election or at the polls on the day of the election.

-Voters may choose to submit a written request/application to have an absentee ballot sent to them.
+Voters may submit a written request/application to have an absentee ballot sent to them.
 Requests to receive an absentee ballot by mail must be filed with the Clerk’s office.
 Applications for absentee ballots and voter registration are available at the Clerk’s office and on this website.

 You must bring photo identification to vote!
 Some examples of acceptable Photo IDs include a Wisconsin Driver License, Wisconsin State ID, Wisconsin Driver or State ID receipt, Veteran Health Card ID, U.S. Passport or Card, U.S. Uniformed Services ID, Tribal ID, Certificate of Naturalization, University or College ID that is voter ID compliant.
 University or College students who do not have an acceptable form of photo identification for voting purposes can contact their school administration to obtain a voting compliant ID card.